 In some cases, the insurance adjuster that works for the insurance company may ask you to make a recorded statement.
 Many insurance providers require their policyholders to provide such a statement before they can process the claim, so if you feel comfortable doing so, you should agree to give a statement.
 However, be aware that they can use your statement against you to deny or pay less for your claim.
 To prepare to give your statement, you can consult an attorney, who will walk you through what to expect.

-Contact the attorneys at RRBH Law today to set up a consultation if you have any questions.
+Contact the attorneys at RRBH Law today to set up a consultation if you have any questions about an insurance company underpaid claim.